-NOTE: The RKI Four Gas Cylinder contains approximately $12\% O_2$ by volume.
+NOTE: The RKI Four Gas Cylinder contains approximately 12% O2 by volume.
 Be sure to set the "OXY" reading to agree with the concentration listed on the cylinder's label, not zero.

 - 7. With the Calibration Values screen displayed, press the POWER/ENTER button.
 The gas readings flash. - 8.
-Connect the tubing from the regulator to the Eagle's probe.
-Wait approximately 1 minute or until the readings stabilize. - 9.
+With the Eagle and Remote Detector properly set up for calibration (see "Preparing for Calibration" on page 46), screw the fixed-flow regulator to the calibration cylinder to begin a flow of gas at 1.0 liters per minute.
+The gas starts to flow a soon as you screw on the fixed-flow regulator.
+(A fixed-flow regulator with an on/off valve is also available.)
+Let the gas flow for 90 seconds. - 9.
 Press the POWER/ENTER button to set the calibration to the programmed values.

-If a sensor(s) cannot calibrate to the proper value, FAIL PUSH AIR KEY displays and the Eagle lists the sensor(s) that failed to calibrate.
+If a sensor(s) cannot calibrate to the proper value, FAIL PUSH AIR/▲ KEY displays and the Eagle lists the sensor(s) that failed to calibrate.
 (The other sensors calibrate normally.)
 The buzzer and alarm lights activate.
-Press the AIR ∕ ▼ button to reset the alarm and return to the Calibration menu.
-If the combustible gas, O_2 , or H_2S sensor failed, replace the failed sensor(s), then repeat calibration.
-If the CO sensor failed, see "Adjusting the CO Sensor Controls" on page 47.
+Press the AIR/▲/▼ button to reset the alarm and return to the Calibration menu.
+Replace the failed sensor(s), then repeat calibration.

 - 10. AUTO CALIBRATION END displays, then the Calibration menu displays. - 11.
+Unscrew the regulator from the cylinder and remove the calibration cup from the Remote Detector.
+Then remove the clear tubing from the regulator and from the calibration cup.

-Disconnect the tubing from the probe. - 12.
-Unscrew the regulator from the calibration cylinder. - 13.
-Press the SHIFT/▼ button to place the prompt next to the NORMAL OPERATION menu option, then press the POWER/ENTER button to return to the normal screen.
+12. Press the SHIFT/▼ button to place the prompt next to the NORMAL OPERATION menu option, then press the POWER/ENTER button to return to the normal screen.

-Calibrating with the Single Calibration Method
+Calibrating with the Single Calibration method

 This section describes calibration using the Single Calibration method.
-To calibrate using the Auto Calibration method, see "Calibrating with the Auto Calibration Method" on page 43.
+To calibrate using the Auto Calibration method, see "Calibrating with the Auto Calibration method" on page 47.

-- CAUTION: The single calibration method does not have a "FAIL" notification.
-If the combustible gas, O_2 , or H_2S sensors cannot be set to agree with the calibration source, replace the sensor, then recalibrate.
-If the CO sensor cannot be set to agree with the calibration source, see "Adjusting the CO Sensor Controls" on page 47. - 1.
-Use the AIR∕▲ and SHIFT/▼ buttons to place the prompt next to the SINGLE CALIBRATION menu option.
+CAUTION: The single calibration method does not have a "FAIL" notification.
+Replace sensors that cannot be set to agree with the calibration source, then recalibrate.

+1. Use the AIR/▲ and SHIFT/▼ buttons to place the prompt next to the SINGLE CALIBRATION menu option.

+AUTO CALIBRATION

+SINGLE CALIBRATION

+DATE/TIME

+NORMAL OPERATION